 All are welcome.
 Insurance is not required and no one is denied services due to inability to pay.
 We also accept most insurance, including Apple Health (Medicaid), and offer insurance enrollment assistance and a sliding fee discount program based on family size and income.

-Can patients see a provider in person?
+Can patients see a provider in person at the clinic?

 Is there help for stress, anxiety, depression, fear, worry and other emotions that people are feeling during this time?